cindidong/DH110/Assignments/1/README.md

 #### 1: Visibility of system status
 - Once inside the particular lesson, there is no way to tell which section/chapter your current lesson is under.
 (2)

+*Solution: Add the current chapter to the title of the current lesson page, i.e. "The Basics: The Staff, Clef, and Ledger Lines".*
 - There is no indication on how many lessons are left in the section/chapter the lesson is in.
 (2)

+*Solution: Add the number of lessons left in the chapter to the title of the lesson page, i.e. "The Staff, Clef, and Ledger Lines (1/12)".*
 - There is sound for some animations in a particular lesson, which can be played by pressing the sound icon on the left of the content/script.
 However, this button is hard to see as it's small.
 (3)

+*Solution: Automatically play the sound when on the animation slide.*

 ![Music Theory Lesson Page](https://user-images.githubusercontent.com/55977486/161964193-c66639d1-e091-468f-8729-ef77484f62c2.png)

 #### 2: Match between system and the real world
+- A convention for most lesson based websites is to have a next button for next lesson in the current lesson's page.
+This allows the user to easily navigate to next lesson.
+In this case, going to the next lesson means clicking on the home button on the top of the screen, which takes you back to the table of contents page.
+Then you have click on the next lesson, which is a lot of work.
+(3)
+*Solution: Add a back button on the top.*
+- Some animations in a lesson have sound, which can be played by pressing the sound icon on the left of the content/script.
+It can also be played when the same sound icon on the bottom is not greyed out and is pressed.
+However, I thought this button was the volume control for the first method to play the sound (the sound icon to the left of the content/script), and not a button to press for the actual sound to play.
+This is because most websites use that particular sound icon for volume control.
+(2)
+*Solution: Change the sound icon to a play icon (to play the sound)*
 #### 3: User control and freedom
 #### 4: Consistency and standards
 #### 5: Error prevention